hinaghous/Retrieval-based-chatbot/README.md

-# Retrieval-based-chatbot
+# Simple-Python-Chatbot

-Retrieval based chatbot in Python using AI and NLP techniques
+Creating a simple Python chatbot using natural language processing and deep learning.